Cynthia McKinney: Hurricane Katrina activism

-McKinney was an advocate for victims of Hurricane Katrina and a critic of the government's response.
+McKinney was an advocate for victims of 2005's Hurricane Katrina and a critic of the government's response to it.
 Over 100,000 evacuees from New Orleans and Mississippi relocated to the Atlanta area, and many have now settled there.

 During the Katrina crisis, evacuees were turned away by Arthur Lawson's Gretna police when they attempted to cross the Crescent City Connection Bridge between New Orleans and Gretna, Louisiana.
 McKinney was the only member of Congress to participate in a march across the Crescent City Connection Bridge on November 7, 2005, to protest what had happened on that bridge in the aftermath of Hurricane Katrina.

 In response, McKinney introduced a bill on November 2, 2005, that would temporarily deny federal assistance to the City of Gretna Police Department, Harry Lee's Jefferson Parish Sheriff's Office, and the Crescent City Connection Police Department, in the state of Louisiana.
 The bill was referred to the House Judiciary Subcommittee on Crime, Terrorism, and Homeland Security, but was not acted on.
 However, in August 2006, a grand jury began an investigation of the incident.
 On October 31, 2007, the Grand Jury ruled not to charge anyone.
 The Grand Jury accepted Gretna Police Chief Arthur Lawson's explanation, "Some of the people in the crowd acted aggressively and threatened to throw one of the officers off the bridge, the chief said.
 The shot was fired over the officer's shoulder and over the side of the bridge.